The Chow $t$-structure on the $\infty$-category of motivic spectra: Introduction

 Recent work by Gheorghe--Wang--Xu \cite{GWX} has reversed this information flow---using motivic stable homotopy theory, the computation of classical stable homotopy groups of spheres, a fundamental problem in topology, has been extended into a much larger range \cite{IWX, IWX2}.

-By defining a $t$-structure, Gheorghe--Wang--Xu \cite{GWX} study a subcategory of ($p$-completed) cellular objects of the $\infty$-category of motivic spectra over the complex numbers $\SH(\C)$, and identify its heart as the abelian category of $p$-complete, even graded comodules over the Hopf algebroid $\MU_{2*}\MU$, which is central to chromatic homotopy theory.
+Gheorghe--Wang--Xu \cite{GWX} defined and studied a subcategory of ($p$-completed) cellular objects of the $\infty$-category of motivic spectra over the complex numbers $\SH(\C)$, and identify its heart as the abelian category of $p$-complete, even graded comodules over the Hopf algebroid $\MU_{2*}\MU$, which is equivalent to the abelian category quasi-coherent sheaves on the moduli stack of formal groups over $\mathbb{Z}_p$-algebras, and is central to chromatic homotopy theory.

 A natural question to ask is whether we can generalize this work \begin{itemize} \item to the entire motivic stable homotopy category, rather than just a subcategory consisting of certain cellular objects over the $p$-completed sphere spectrum, \item to an integral rather than $p$-complete result, \item and to other base fields than just $\C$. \end{itemize}